-Commentary - Strategic resource plan and key financial indicators
+Commentary - Strategic resource plan

-- and principal repayments on interest bearing loans and borrowings as a percentage of rate revenue. - (f) Indebtedness compares non-current liabilities to own source revenue. - Own source revenue is defined as adjusted underlying revenue other than revenue that is not under the control of Council (including government grants). - (g) Asset renewal is calculated as asset renewal expenditure as a percentage of depreciation. - (h) Rates concentration is measured as rate revenue compared to adjusted underlying revenue.
-Adjusted underlying revenue is defined as total income excluding non-recurrent grants used to fund capital expenditure, non-monetary asset contributions, and contributions to fund capital expenditure from sources other than grants and non-monetary contributions. - (i) Rates effort, which is intended to examine the community's capacity to pay, presents rate revenue as a percentage of the capital improved value of rateable properties in the municipality. - (j) Expenditure level is measured as total expenditure per the number of property assessments. - (k) Revenue level is the residential rate revenue divided by the number of residential property assessments. - Rate revenue is defined as revenue from general rates, municipal charges, special rates, special charges, service rates and service charges. - (I) Workforce turnover measures the number of resignations and terminations compared to the average number of staff for the financial year.
+- (b) Working capital (current assets/current liabilities) is a general measure of the organisation's liquidity and its ability to meet its commitments as and when they fall due. - (c) Unrestricted cash means all cash and cash equivalents other than restricted cash, including cash that will be used to fund capital expenditure from the previous financial year.
+Restricted cash means cash and cash equivalents, within the meaning of Accounting Standard AASB 107 Statement of Cash Flows, that are not available for use other than for a purpose for which it is restricted. - (d) Loans and borrowings means interest bearing loans and borrowings compared to rate revenue.
+The balance of interest bearing loans and borrowings is shown as a percentage of rates revenue. - (e) Loans and borrowings also refers to interest and principal repayments compared to rate revenue.
+The ratio describes Council's cash flow debt repayment capacity through the inclusion of interest and principal repayments on interest bearing loans and borrowings as a percentage of rate revenue. - (f) Indebtedness compares non-current liabilities to own source revenue.
+Own source revenue is defined as adjusted underlying revenue other than revenue that is not under the control of Council (including government grants). - (g) Asset renewal is calculated as asset renewal expenditure as a percentage of depreciation. - (h) Rates concentration is measured as rate revenue compared to adjusted underlying revenue.
+Adjusted underlying revenue is defined as total income excluding non-recurrent grants used to fund capital expenditure, non-monetary asset contributions, and contributions to fund capital expenditure - from sources other than grants and non-monetary contributions. (i) Rates effort, which is intended to examine the community's capacity to pay, presents rate revenue as a percentage of the capital improved value of rateable properties in the municipality. - (i) Expenditure level is measured as total expenditure per the number of property assessments. - (k) Revenue level is the residential rate revenue divided by the number of residential property assessments.

+Rate revenue is defined as revenue from general rates, municipal charges, special rates, special charges, service rates and service charges.

+(I) Workforce turnover measures the number of resignations and terminations compared to the average number of staff for the financial year.